 K.D.
-Miller is interviewed by Mary Hynes on CBC's Tapestry and by Shelagh Rogers on The Next Chapter.
-Visit the Media page for links.
+Miller was interviewed by Mary Hynes on CBC's Tapestry and by Shelagh Rogers on The Next Chapter.

 K.D.
 Miller is a poet, essayist, novelist and short story writer living in Toronto.
 She also teaches a variety of writing courses, which you can check out on the Courses page.

 She is the author of four short story collections, a collection of essays and a novel.
-Check out the Books page for synopses and the Reviews page for what the critics have to say.
+Check out the Books page for synopses and reviews — what the critics have to say.

 “If this book doesn’t get a Giller prize nod, something is wrong.” — Read Anne Kingston’s review in Maclean’s